SenneBergmans/AComparisonBetweenThreadsFibersAndCoroutines/docs/_posts/2024-05-03-usage-fibers-basics.md

 // noYieldExample: started waiting for fiber3 to join
 // noYieldExample: finished waiting for fiber3 to join
 // noYieldExample: finished running
 //
 // yieldExample: started running
 // yieldExample: started creating three fibers
 // yieldExample: finished creating three fibers
 // yieldExample: started waiting for fiber1 to join
+// noYieldFunction: 1
-// yieldFunction: 1
+// noYieldFunction: 1
 // yieldFunction: 2
 // yieldFunction: 3
-// yieldFunction: 1
+// yieldExample: finished waiting for fiber1 to join
+// yieldExample: started waiting for fiber2 to join
 // yieldFunction: 2
 // yieldFunction: 3
-// yieldExample: finished waiting for fiber1 to join
-// yieldExample: started waiting for fiber2 to join
 // yieldExample: finished waiting for fiber2 to join
 // yieldExample: started waiting for fiber3 to join
 // yieldExample: finished waiting for fiber3 to join
 // yieldExample: finished running
+// --- Output ---
 {% endhighlight %}

 The default scheduler of Boost fibers uses the round-robin method to pick its next fiber [3].
 When choosing fibers, a first in, first out queue is used.
 The main function can also be seen as part of this queue.